-With our goal of the empowerment of the most vulnerable and marginalised women and girls firmly in mind, our Right To Learn Project aims to make schools into safer environments for children in Phalombe District – particularly girls, to reduce child marriage and early pregnancy and get girls affected by these issues back into school and learning, and to reduce gender-based violence and discrimination in schools and communities.
+With our goal of the empowerment of the most vulnerable and marginalised women and girls firmly in mind, our Right To Learn Project aims to make schools into safer environments for children in Phalombe District – particularly girls.
+The project focuses on reducing child marriage and early pregnancy and getting girls affected by these issues back into school and learning, and on reducing gender-based violence and discrimination in schools and communities.

 Today at Migowi Primary School, the School Council is exploring the issues of child marriage and related early pregnancy, led by their Agents of Change – teachers Mrs. Kamwendo and Mr. Mankhampa.
 Boys play girls and vice versa without inhibition during their role plays, and the learners openly discuss formerly “taboo” issues such as sex, childbirth and menstruation.
 The boys pledge to support girls throughout their school with attending classes without shame during menstruation.
 Below, the group use role play to explore two situations around early pregnancy, and the death of a young girl due to early childbirth.